bbauska/W3Cx-3of5/README.md

 [**\<figure\>**](https://www.w3.org/TR/html5/grouping-content.html#the-figure-element) and [**\<figcaption\>**](https://www.w3.org/TR/html5/grouping-content.html#the-figcaption-element)   Used to encapsulate a figure as a single item, and contains a caption for the figure, respectively.

 [**\<main\>**](https://www.w3.org/TR/html5/sections.html#the-aside-element)                                                                                                                 The main element represents the main content of the body of a document or application.
-The main content area consists of content that is directly related to or expands upon the central topic of a document or central functionality of an application. **There can be only one \<main\> element in a document.**
+The main content area consists of content that is directly related to or expands upon the central topic of a document or central functionality of an application. <b>There can be only one \<main\> element in a document.</b>

 And there is no \<content\> element even though the \<div class=\"content\"\> was very popular.
 Instead, the HTML5 group decided that anything not embedded in one of the elements from the above table is \"default content\".
 If the content is of a type that corresponds to one of the elements from the table, i.e. if the content is an article, it should be embedded between \<article\> and \</article\>.